boltops-tools/terraspace-docs/_docs/install/docker.md

 This starts up a container with Terraspace and Terraform already installed.

-The default OS is the ubuntu.
+The default OS is ubuntu.
 You can also use different OSes by specifying the tag.

     docker run -ti boltops/terraspace:alpine
     docker run -ti boltops/terraspace:amzn2